 The displays in the museums are all about the daily necessities of that time.
 The cooking range, some textbooks, lipstick and rouge are among them.
 In addition, the whole setting of the museum depicts the vivid life of a middle-class family.
 “Wu Li Xiang”, meaning “home”, should be the most representative local expression, whose corresponding expression in English is “Open House”.
 At that time, “Wu Li Xiang” made the neighborhood closer and more harmonious.
 Living in the nearby residences, people queued up to use the public kitchens and toilets and chattered with each other as they dried their washing in the yards.

-At Shanghai Railway Station, take subway line 1 and get off at South Huangpi Road.
-Then walk about 350 m (about 383 yd) to the museum.
+1. Take metro line 1 and get off at South Huangpi Road Station.
+Leave from exit 2 and walk south for about 350 m (about 380 yd) to the museum.

 No. 25, Lane 181, Taicang Road, Luwan District